Lavan1999/Project-2_PhonepePulse/README.md

 Data Collection:

 1.The first step is to collect data from the Github using the Github link.
-2. Once created the clone of GIT-HUB repository then, imported required libraries for the program.
+2.Once created the clone of GIT-HUB repository then,imported required libraries for the program.
-2.Extracted from the Github link used to retrieve Aggregated Transaction, Aggregated User, Map Transaction, Map user, Top Transaction, Top user.
+3.Extracted from the Github link used to retrieve Aggregated Transaction, Aggregated User, Map Transaction, Map user, Top Transaction, Top user.
-3.I have used this to connect direct path to get the data as states for Python to make requests to the Data and the responses are Collected as a Dictionary (Data Collection)
+4.I have used this to connect direct path to get the data as states for Python to make requests to the Data and the responses are Collected as a Dictionary (Data Collection)

 Create DataFrame: